 In most cases, airlines have honored these mistake fares, which has been great for savvy travel hackers who managed to book them.
 Just know that you may need very flexible travel plans and dates to take advantage.
 A great way to stay on top of mistake fares is to sign up for alerts with Airfarewatchdog and The Flight Deal.
-These sites sparse the web for amazing deals and share them on social media and their websites when they come around.
+These sites parse the web for amazing deals and share them on social media and their websites when they come around.

 Maximizing award redemptions